Excrepts from the Interview w/ Mika Magazine

 Where do you get your inspirations from?

-Everything we’ve encountered with… We are really over-sensitive and talking to each other a lot helps us having that reality check we all need… We have developed our strong filters and don’t get dragged but the flow easily, instead we are trying to comprehend things, translate them, transcribe them and offer our views or a ride on our shoes to whoever wants to… Without of course, letting our output lose its subjectivity as a tool by saying too much.
-You see I’ve been going on and on about things for a while this evening trying to pick carefully the vocabulary in an attempt to pass my thoughts clearly through and not get you lost inside my train of though, or bore you enough and make you wanna take a nap in one of its cars.
-Perhaps unsuccessfully to a big extend.
-Even the most prolific philosophers lose their cohesion in their speech, written or spoken.
-While with songs you get the poetry with which you can speak simultaneously of many things without getting it wrong; no fallacy of division or composition are involved, and plus you have the musical background to create the accompanying emotions…
+Everything we’ve encountered with really.
+We are rather sensitive and consulting, and bouncing ideas on each other helps us having that grounding we all need.
+We have developed what I want to believe are strong, eeliable filters and don’t get influenced easily, instead we are trying to comprehend things, process those, transcribe them and are feeding them back to whoever wants to listen.
+Without of course, letting our output lose its polysemic potential and sterilise it as a tool by exposing too much of our own subjectivity.
+You see I’ve been going on and on about things for a while this evening trying to pick carefully my vocabulary in my attempts to communicate my thoughts clearly; perhaps unsuccessfully to a certain extend.
+Even the most prolific communicators lose their cohesion.
+While with songs you get the poetry with which you can speak simultaneously of many things without getting it wrong; no risks of committing fallacies of division or composition are involved, and plus you have the musical background to create the accompanying emotions. if I played my guitar whilst talking to you it would be just mental.

 Who are some of your influences?